Cong must focus on over 200 seats, take 'backseat' where regional parties formidable: Tejashwi | Politics

 - India

-Amid speculation over political re-alignment in Bihar after Chief Minister Nitish Kumar attended an RJD-hosted Iftar, leader of opposition Tejashwi Yadav on Monday cautioned against imagining any ''political twist'' to it and asserted that his party would keep fighting forces that remain aligned with the the BJP and the RSS.
+RJD leader Tejashwi Yadav on Monday called for firming up of an Opposition alliance to take on the BJP in the 2024 general elections, suggesting that the Congress must focus on over 200 seats on which it is in direct fight with the saffron party, while taking a ''backseat'' in states where regional parties are a formidable force.

-In an interview with PTI, Yadav also called for firming up of an Opposition alliance to take on the BJP in the 2024 general elections, suggesting that the Congress must focus on over 200 seats on which it is in direct fight with the saffron party, while taking a ''backseat'' in states where regional parties are a formidable force.
+Amid speculation over political re-alignment in Bihar after Chief Minister Nitish Kumar attended an RJD-hosted Iftar, Yadav also cautioned against imagining any ''political twist'' to it and asserted that his party would keep fighting forces that remain aligned with the the BJP and the RSS.

 On poll strategist Prashant Kishor's parleys with the Congress for a plan to revive the grand old party, the 32-year-old RJD leader remarked that if hiring professionals or marketing agencies could make one win elections then the richest could have formed political parties and ruled the country.